-Staff told us that if families had suffered bereavement, their usual GP contacted them or sent them a sympathy card.
-This call was either followed by a patient consultation at a flexible time and location to meet the family's needs.
-The GP would use this consultation as an opportunity to go through the death certificate and answer any questions the family may have relating to the cause of death.
+Staff told us that if families had suffered bereavement, their usual GP contacted them.
+This call was either followed by a patient consultation at a flexible time and location to meet the family's needs or by giving them advice on how to find a support service.